haaymonster/haaymonster/README.md

 - 👋 Hi, I’m @haaymonster
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and all the other fun stuff
-- 🌱 I’m currently learning next.js and typescript
 - 📫 imhayleylee@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...